Bluebells Love to learn

 For the current Conferences programme click here

-Was formed in 1990 to support liturgical education in the Church of England.
-It offers a series of training events, mostly regional, for those who lead worship - go to www.praxisworship.org.uk/events.html.
+It offers a series of training events, mostly regional, for those who lead worship - website here

 Sarum College